Seori-Lee/bms-table/README.md

 # Seori & 妖夢 BMS Difficulty Table
 BMS difficulty table for bms patterns made by Seori (a.k.a.
-Rain's Avenue) and Kazato as 妖夢.
+Rain's Avenue) and Kazato (as 妖夢).

 To view the table, please refer to [this link](https://seori-lee.github.io/bms-table/table.html).